- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 - Page load speed on mobile is over 3 seconds.
 Use PageSpeed Insights (pagespeed.web.dev) to test.
 Anything above 3 seconds hurts both Quality Score and conversion rates.
 The most common fixable issues: unoptimised images, render-blocking scripts, no lazy loading.

 - Sending all traffic to the homepage.
 The homepage is almost never the right landing page for a specific keyword.
-A keyword like "Umzugsunternehmen Bern Kosten" should land on a page specifically about Bern moving services and pricing — not a general homepage that makes the user hunt for information.
+A keyword like "Umzugsunternehmen Zürich Kosten" should land on a page specifically about Zürich moving services and pricing - not a general homepage that makes the user hunt for information.

-In my experience working with DACH clients: what a Quality Score fix looks like in practice
+In client accounts: what a Quality Score fix looks like in practice

-In my experience working with DACH clients, one of the most consistent patterns I see is accounts where Expected CTR and Ad Relevance are "Above average" but Landing Page Experience is dragging the overall score down to 5 or 6.
-The ads are doing their job — people are clicking — but the page does not deliver on the ad's promise, and Google knows it.
+Across client accounts, one of the most consistent patterns I see is accounts where Exp.
+CTR and Ad Relevance are "Above average" but LP Experience is dragging the overall score down to 5 or 6.
+The ads are doing their job - people are clicking - but the page does not deliver on the ad's promise, and Google knows it.

-A concrete case: a moving company in Bern (Umzugteam.ch) was running ads for "Umzug Bern" with a Quality Score of 5 on their primary keyword.
-The ads had strong CTR — a QS component of "Above average" — but the landing page was the site's general homepage, which loaded in 6.2 seconds on mobile and made no specific mention of Bern.
-Google's crawler read it as a generic moving services page, not a Bern-specific one.
-Ad Relevance was "Average", Landing Page Experience was "Below average".
+A concrete case: a carpentry business in the Zürich area was running ads for "Schreiner Zürich" with a Quality Score of 5 on its primary keyword.
+The ads had strong CTR - a QS component of "Above average" - but the landing page was the site's general homepage, which loaded in 6.2 seconds on mobile and made no specific mention of Zürich or custom joinery.
+Google's crawler read it as a generic trades page, not a Zürich-specific carpentry offer.
+Ad Relevance was "Average", LP Experience was "Below average".

-The fix involved three changes: a dedicated Bern landing page with "Umzug Bern" in the H1, reduced load time to 2.1 seconds via image compression, and a consistent CTA (free quote for Bern moves) that matched the ad copy.
+The fix involved three changes: a dedicated Zürich landing page with "Schreiner Zürich" in the H1, reduced load time to 2.1 seconds via image compression, and a consistent CTA (request a carpentry quote in Zürich) that matched the ad copy.
 Within 3 weeks, Quality Score moved from 5 to 8 on the primary keyword.
-CPC dropped from CHF 4.20 to CHF 2.90 — a 31% reduction — with no change in daily budget.
+CPC dropped from $4.20 to $2.90 - a 31% reduction - with no change in daily budget.
 The same spend generated 45% more clicks.

 In a free audit, I pull your full Quality Score diagnostic - keyword by keyword - and show you exactly which component is costing you the most.
 No pitch.
 Book a free audit →